devproje/devproje/README.md

 # Introduce Self for Project_TL

 Hello! my name is Project_TL.
 My current job is High School Student and Minecraft plugin developer.
-- My current project is PBalance plugin, InventoryGUI, RedCat Discord Bot, Netherald's minecord, Netherald's MineJS and Netherald's PTowny.
+- My current project is PBalance plugin, InventoryGUI, RedCat Discord Bot, Netherald's minecord, Netherald's MineJS.
 - My hobby is Exercising and Listening Spotify, Write some codes.
 - I don't like C++ and Skript, because their code style is really really mass.
 And their is really disgusting and terrible too.<br/>